alexdseo/Semantic-Forensics-in-Scientific-Literature/README.md

 obtained (e.g., “PhD”, “MS”) and “Degree Area” (e.g., Computer Science).

-Using this new dataset and Tika Similarity to evaluate data similarity between each author by calculating and exploring different distance metrics (Cosine similarity, Levenshtein Distance, Jaro-Wrinkler Distance etc.), we will aim to find a pattern that will emerge.
+Using this new dataset and Tika Similarity to evaluate data similarity between each author by calculating and exploring different distance metrics (Cosine similarity, Levenshtein Distance, Jaro-Winkler Distance etc.), we will aim to find a pattern that will emerge.
 For example, you could posit that those with a Masters in Computer Science, with 50 years of experience and 100 students in the lab, may not be